 All pesticide incident reports submitted to us are made available to the public on our website through our Public Registry.
 Personal information is removed from a report before it is posted.

 We use all available information to assess if the pesticide was the cause of the reported effect.
 If so, we assess what the risk to Canadians is and how similar incidents can be prevented.
 We do this by attempting to answer these questions:

 Health Canada could conclude that an effect is unrelated to a pesticide, or that it is unlikely, possible, probable or highly probable that the effect was caused by a pesticide.
 Sometimes the results of our evaluation of an incident may be inconclusive due to insufficient information.
 For example, many of the symptoms commonly reported, such as headache, nausea and coughing can be due to causes other than being exposed to a pesticide.

-If we do indentify an issue, actions taken can include:
+If we do identify an issue, actions taken can include:

-To report a problem with another type of product (for example, drugs or cosmetics), please visit the Healthy Canadians website.
+To report a problem with another type of product (for example, drugs or cosmetics), please visit the Adverse Reaction Reporting for Specific Products webpage.

 For more information on pesticides, please contact our Pest Management Information Service.